AKokhliakov/AKokhliakov/README.md

 ### LeetCode
 - 🔄 Solving SQL and Pandas problems to strengthen data manipulation and query skills
-- 🧠 Focus on enhancing data structures, algorithms, and SQL query optimization
+- 🧠 Focus on enhancing my hard skills
-- 🏅 Solved 100+ SQL and Pandas problems on LeetCode